-The first quarter of 2005 did not contain results related to META, as the transaction closed on April 1, 2005.
-This has an impact on the comparability of the two six month periods ended June 30, 2006 and 2005 discussed herein.
+The first quarter of 2005 did not contain results related to META Group, as the transaction closed on April 1, 2005.
+This has an impact on the comparability of the two nine month periods ended September 30, 2006 and 2005 discussed herein.
 Because META has been completely integrated into Gartner, it is increasingly difficult to approximate the first quarter and year-to-date 2006 impact on our results from the acquisition.
-We have now transacted on almost all of the META research contracts that were in force at the time of acquisition.
+We have now transacted on almost all of the META research contracts that were in force at the time of the acquisition.
 As we transacted upon those contracts, those that we retained were transitioned to Gartner products, making it difficult to discern the impact on 2006 revenues.
-Additionally, the consultants that joined Gartner from META have been fully integrated and work on Gartner solutions, and there were no Events in the first or second quarters of 2006 that related to META.
+Additionally, the consultants that joined Gartner from META have been fully integrated and work on Gartner solutions, and there were no Events in 2006 that related to META.